Tutorial to develop a Spyder plugin#

 Further reading#

-A more in-depth review of the Spyder repository itself, especially its simpler plugins, such as History, Plots or Working directory, may help you understand it better.
-As well as a review of the various helper functions, widgets and mixins present in spyder.api.
+• A closer look at the Spyder repository itself, especially its simpler plugins (such as History, Plots or Working directory) can help you understand Spyder better.